A nice enclosure for the RDF is Conrad # 523232, measuring 103x56x168mm, offering plenty of room for all parts.

 The antenna test mode switch

 is optional.
-If you leave it out, the RDF will stay in normal operation mode with Averaging = 256.
+If you leave it out, the RDF will stay in normal operation mode with Automatic Averaging (1 to 256)

 The antenna mode however gives you a quick idea of the proper condition of all 4 antennas.